 An introduction to modern astronomical instrumentation, observational methods, data analysis, and numerical methods.
 In addition to weekly lectures, the course provides students with hands-on experience with both observational and theoretical techniques of modern astronomy.
+Integrated with: GS/PHYS 5390 3.0

-Radiation and telescopes

-Detectors, especially CCDs and NIR arrays
+Radiation and telescopes Detectors, especially CCDs and NIR arrays Photometry Spectroscopy Astrometry Statistics

-Photometry

-Spectroscopy

-Astrometry

-Statistics